KrzysztofBrzostowski/ASP_NET_MVC_SchoolsLecturersStudents/README.md

-MVC project to managed: Schools-Lecturer-Students staff.
+MVC project managing Schools-Lecturer-Students staff.
 The project is using LocalDB database type in VS 2013.

 Solution includes: